-The physician's letter of medical necessity must be on the physician's letterhead,
+The physician's letter of necessity must be on the physician's letterhead, identify all nursing duties to be performed by the nurse, and state the recipient's current medical condition and need for Skilled Nursing services.

 - Current Form 90-L signed by the recipient's primary care physician. - Summary of the recipient's medical history.